Alerts Reference

 - Alert condition is no longer active.

-- If the alert has valid
+- If the alert has valid endsAt time, and it is lapsed.

-time, and no updates are received for theresolve_timeout
+- If the alert has no valid endsAt time, and no updates are received for the resolve_timeout duration (15 minutes).

 There is no separate alert for health score.
 This is because health score is composed of multiple components.
 For example, health score of a site is computed based on the data-plane connection status to the Regional Edge (RE) sites, control-plane connection status, and K8s API server status in the Site.
 There are individual alerts defined for each of the above conditions, but no alert is available for the health score itself.

-Note: You can obtain the healthscore of a Site in F5® Distributed Cloud Console (Console).
+Note: You can obtain the health score of a Site in F5® Distributed Cloud Console (Console).
 You can also obtain it using the API

 https://www.volterra.io/docs/api/graph-connectivity#operation/ves.io.schema.graph.connectivity.CustomAPI.NodeQuery